erunion/hubot-zerocater/README.md

 ## hubot-zerocater [![NPM version](https://badge.fury.io/js/hubot-zerocater.png)](http://badge.fury.io/js/hubot-zerocater)

-A [Hubot](https://github.com/github/hubot) plugin to tell you what ZeroCater is catering to your office for a given day.
+A [Hubot](https://github.com/github/hubot) plugin to tell you what ZeroCater is catering to your office today.

 ### Usage

-    hubot zerocater - Pulls your catering menu for today hubot zerocater tomorrow - Tomorrows catering menu hubot zerocater <day of week> - Catering menu for the given day of the week
+    hubot zerocater - Pulls your catering menu for today

 ### Installation
 1. Edit `package.json` and add `hubot-zerocater` as a dependency.